 That is why I try to make different meals throughout the week so my family and I are never bored.
 Each night I try something new.
 And from each of these attempts comes a new recipe which I share with you.

-Your feedback and support has been such a motivating factor.
+Your feedback and support have been such a motivating factor.
 I cannot thank you enough for sharing my recipes and sending me your thoughts.
 It is because of you that I love what I do.
 You inspire me to keep creating new dishes.
 I would be lost without each of you.

 I have never believed in limiting entire food groups.
 Unless you have a serious medical condition, your body needs a little of everything.
-Dairy, sugar, carbs, fat and protein.
+Dairy, sugar, carbs, fat, and protein.
 I tend to favor a high protein diet with tons of fresh fruits and veggies.
-It works for me, but there is always room for a cocktail, a slice of pizza and something sweet.
+It works for me, but there is always room for a cocktail, a slice of pizza, and something sweet.
 Balance and moderation are key.
 Nothing too extreme.

 I have often seen parents who have a poor relationship with food and body image, pass this onto their kids.
-They point out to their kids, that they could do without the bowl of ice-cream or even suggest the dreaded D word.
+They point out to their kids, that they could do without the bowl of ice cream or even suggest the dreaded D-word.
 Never ever tell a child they need to diet.
 This is not the relationship with food we want to create for our children.
 This is an eating disorder waiting to happen.

 We need to get our kids into the kitchen and cook with them.
 We need to ask them what they want for dinner and cook the meal instead of ordering in or microwaving a frozen dinner.

 I get Jade to help out and she is learning how to make healthy food for herself.
 This is a lifestyle that works.
-It is not a trend, fad or quick fix.
+It is not a trend, fad, or quick fix.
 Cooking is the secret to creating a healthy relationship with food for ourselves and our families.
 And without trying, the benefits will flow over into your lives.

-And it doesn’t hurt that everyone will look forward to sitting down to a home cooked meal and that you’ll be able to enjoy quality time with your family.
+And it doesn’t hurt that everyone will look forward to sitting down to a home-cooked meal and that you’ll be able to enjoy quality time with your family.

 I hope by sharing my journey I have helped you on your own.
-Please send me feedback, questions and topics you would like me to address.
+Please send me feedback, questions, and topics you would like me to address.